new92/InstaTools/Followers/README.md

 # Mutuals
-Find the mutual followers and between two accounts.
-Works for both public and private accounts.
-It works for private accounts as long as you follow both of them.
+Find the mutual followers and between two accounts. **Works for both public and private accounts**.

 ## Why Mutuals

-Mutuals is providing many features such as: percentage, speed, store (of the data), the number of followers and their usernames.
-Also there are more features coming the next weeks !
+Mutuals provides many features such as: Speed, data storage, it combines data analysis in order to provide to the user as many information as possible.
+Also soon there will be added some features.
+Such as:
+- GUI
+- Data visualization
+- Speed will be increased
+And much more !
 So stay tuned...